 With the U.S. alpine, Nordic, snowboarding, and freeskiing teams all headquartered here in town under the umbrella of the USSA, you have to think that something is in the works, however.
 It's been proven over time that this town is not afraid to let its collective hair down.

 Getting the local athletes all together in one space-time to demonstrate the town's appreciation for all their hard work and ultimate success might well prove somewhat problematic, however.
 Some of the World Cup tours are continuing and, as far as the freeskiing bunch is concerned, when you configure the collective amplitude they achieved in Russia, they might not be coming down for quite some time.

 Park City certainly did well medal-wise in Sochi.
 No doubt about that!
 In fact I saw somewhere that if Park City Mountain Resort was a country, they'd be tied for 14th place overall.
-Not bad for a 50-year-old ski hill in an old mining camp!

 Not that the impending (at least on this page) celebration should exclude any other ski town or country with a predilection for revelry.
 The bigger the bash, the better!
 Also it shouldn't restrict itself only to medal winners.
 The pioneering women's ski jumping team should probably get a parade all its own.